 Figure 5: Transport Plane and Service Plane

+Two key objects are used to represent transport resources in the Service Plane.
+These are the Network object and the STP object.

+The STP is a connection point between two Networks.
+The STP object is associated with two edge ports in different Networks.

+The Network object is a grouping of STPs which belong to a single NSA.
+A Network may have an associated transfer function matrix between STPs.

+The NSI Service Plane operates on STPs and Network objects.
+A Federating NSA may describe new STPs and Networks by the process of abstraction, virtualization or aggregation of resources that are managed by other NSAs.

-The NSI Service Plane operates on an abstracted representation of the transport plane resources.
-In this abstracted view, transport resources within a particular Network are treated as a single opaque object under the control of a Provider NSA.
-Representation of transport resources is described further in section 4.
+Representation of transport resources is described in more detail in section 4.

-Considering the example of the NSI Connection Service, the service managed on the NSI Service Plane is the ability to create a Connection, with a set of simple, well defined manipulation rules that operate within a network and are defined by the NSI.
-These abstractions are exchanged and processed in the NSI Service Plane.
-The NSI Service Plane contains information about owners, permissions, performance parameters, schedule, and Path information.

-Connection should be thought of as an NSI Service Plane construct that binds high level service planning results (such as path selection, authorization, reservation, and scheduling) to the low level configuration and management information necessary to provision the transport physical instances that make up path in the transport plane.

 Hierarchical communications model and federation

-The NSI protocol is intended to allow services to be delivered across a chain of multiple participating Networks.
-To facilitate this, the forwarding of NSI messages is designed to be flexible.
+The Network Services Framework is intended to allow services to be delivered across a chain of multiple participating Networks.
+To facilitate this, flexible NSI message forwarding is supported.
 This section describes the communications models supported for NSI message handling.

-The NSI message handling model is designed to support both the tree and chain model of path-finding as described later in the section on the Connection Service.
-It is important to note that this means that the NSA communications path is independent of any routing on of connections on the transport plane.

 No assumptions are made about the reachability of participating NSAs, an NSA may be directly reachable or reachable only via a gateway NSA.
-For instance, an arbitrary set of Networks may band together under NSI rules and peer exclusively with a single parent “Federating NSA”.
-The parent federation NSA may have no transport resources of its own – just those resources under management of the children NSAs.
-Service requests will flow along the trusted sessions hierarchically among NSAs, even if the transport connection itself takes a different route through the transport infrastructure.
+For instance, an arbitrary set of Networks may band together under NSI rules and peer exclusively with a single Federating NSA.
+The Federating NSA may have no transport resources of its own – just those resources under management of the children NSAs.
+Service requests will flow along the trusted sessions hierarchically among NSAs.

 Figure 6 shows an example of the hierarchical model of communications.
-In the case of a federation of NSA, the federating NSA becomes a communications parent for its child NSAs.
+In the case of a federation of NSAs, the Federating NSA becomes a communications parent for its child NSAs.
 An example of this is shown where NSA A communicates with NSA D via NSA B.

 Figure 6a: Hierarchical communications model

 It should be noted that in the case of highly meshed NSAs, a destination NSA may be reachable by more than one path.
-An example of this is shown in the next figure. v1.0 of the NSI places no constraints on how to forward NSI messages.
-For example NSI A wishing to control a resource at E may choose to do this via intermediate NSAs B or C.
+An example of this is shown in the next figure.
+The NSI protocol places no constraints on how to forward NSI messages.
+For example NSA A wishing to control a resource at E may choose to do this via intermediate NSAs B or C.

+*** This example will lead to a resource conflict it applied to a single service instance.
+I suggest that this architecture should be avoided by network providers to prevent ambiguity.
+This is best done by sticking to a hierarchical architecture, i.e no meshing of NSI interfaces.*** Guy

 Figure 6b: Complex communications model